 Existing Conditions: Today, there is no walkway that leads visitors from the main, north parking lot to the mansion.
-To get to the accessible entrance, visitors must walk on the drive toward the shop.
-Only when visitors are in front of the shop can the accessible entrance and its path be seen.
+To reach the accessible entrance, visitors must walk on the drive toward the shop.
+Only when visitors are in front of the shop can they see the accessible entrance and its path.
 The existing pathway extends from the mansion's north entrance then curves to the shop parking area near the building.
+The pathway and door are obscured by the gazebo.